oslabs-beta/kubik/README.md

 kubectl apply -f webapp-service.yaml
 ```

 7. Update the "webapp-service.yaml" file to include Prommetheus annotations.
-This allows your application to be discovered and scaped for metrics.
+This allows your application to be discovered and scraped for metrics.

 webapp-service.yaml